+- 1

+- 2

+- 3.

+- 4

+- 5

-- If a reagent vial is cracked or leaking, discard the contents immediately.
+- IECAUTIONS The reagents are intended for in vitro diagnostic use only.
+If a reagent viai is cracked or leaking, discard the contents immediately.
 Do not use the reagents past the expiration date (see Vial Label).
-Do not use the reagents past the expiration date (see Vial Label).
-Portective clothing should be worn when handling the reagents, such as disposable gloves and a laboratory coat.

-The reagents have been filtered through a 0.2 μ m capsule to reduce the bio-burden, but are not supplied sterile.
-Once a vial has been opened the contents should remain viable up until the expiry date as long as there is no marked turbidity, which can indicate reagent deferioration or contamination. marked turbidity, which can indicate reagent deferioration or contamination.
+Do not use the reagents if a precipitate is present.
+Protective clothing should be worm when handling the reagents, such as disposable gloves and a laboratory coat.
+The reagents have been filtered through a $0.2 \, \mu m$ capsule to reduce the bio-burden, but are not supplied sterile.
+Once a vial has been opened the contents should remain viable up until the expiry date as long as there is no marked turifity which can indicate reagent deforizition or contraining 6. marked turbidity, which can indicate reagent deterioration or contamination.
 The reagents contain < 0.1% sodium azide.
-Sodium azide may be toxic if - ingested and may react with lead and copper plumbing to form explosive metal azides.
-On disposal flush away with large volumes of water. - No known tests can guarantee that products derived from human or animal sources are free from infectious agents.
+Sodium azide may be toxic if

+- 7. ingested and may react with lead and copper plumbing to form explosive metal azides.
+On disposal flush away with large volumes of water

+- 8 No known tests can guarantee that products derived from human or animal sources are free from infectious agents.
 Care must be taken in the use and disposal of each vial and its contents.